SwarmStorm/awesome/README.md

 ## HTML

-*   [clemlesne/scrape-it-now](https://github.com/clemlesne/scrape-it-now) - A website to scrape?
-There's a simple way.
+*   [clemlesne/scrape-it-now](https://github.com/clemlesne/scrape-it-now) - Web scraper made for AI and simplicity in mind.
+It runs as a CLI that can be parallelized and outputs high=quality markdown content.

 *   [linkeddata/rdflib.js](https://github.com/linkeddata/rdflib.js) - Linked Data API for JavaScript